SnosMe/awakened-poe-trade/pages/faq.md

   Regarding Divination Card stash tab, you can use another 3rd-party apps that price check your stash tabs (e.g. [Exilence Next](https://github.com/viktorgullmark/exilence-next/#readme))

+- **What does the orange/red circle (next to the item's listed time) mean?**

+  It shows player's status: AFK/Offline respectively.